-Team Data Science Process overview
+What is the Team Data Science Process?

 This article provides an overview of TDSP and its main components.
-We provide a generic description of the process here that can be implemented with a variety of tools.
+We provide a generic description of the process here that can be implemented with different kinds of tools.
 A more detailed description of the project tasks and roles involved in the lifecycle of the process is provided in additional linked topics.
 Guidance on how to implement the TDSP using a specific set of Microsoft tools and infrastructure that we use to implement the TDSP in our teams is also provided.

 Key components of the TDSP

-TDSP comprises of the following key components:
+TDSP has the following key components:

 - A data science lifecycle definition